jpmcb/blog/content/posts/2023/04-22-revisiting-the-core-js-situation.md

-But this is a sort of _“Tale of Two Cities”_ - despite the clear and present danger the project was in and regardless of veiled threats leveraged against the community by it’s sole maintainer, JavaScript developers disregarded this risk, big businesses consumed it as a deeply integrated dependency, and everyone increased their usage of the library, ignoring a potentially worsening situation.
+But this is a sort of _“Tale of Two Cities”_ - despite the clear and present danger the project was in and regardless of veiled threats leveraged against the community by its sole maintainer, JavaScript developers disregarded this risk, big businesses consumed it as a deeply integrated dependency, and everyone increased their usage of the library, ignoring a potentially worsening situation.